National Health Investors, Inc. research snapshot

 Industry trend

-The long-term trend is supported by aging demographics and demand for senior housing.
+The long-term trend is supported by aging demographics and demand for private-pay senior housing.
 The near-term cycle depends on occupancy recovery from pre-COVID levels, operating margins, labor costs, and capital-market access.
-NHI also has exposure to the SHOP model, which carries more operating risk than pure triple-net leases.
+NHI also has growing exposure to the SHOP model, which carries more operating risk than pure triple-net leases.

 Valuation and margin of safety